kaapstorm/remind_me_again/doc/design.md

 should re-notify immediately if the original due time + last snooze delay has passed.

 The app does not need to be resilient to reboots.
-In-memory storage is sufficient for managing notification intervals.

-WorkManager has a minimum interval of 15 minutes, so when a notification is snoozed, the app should use `AlarmManager`, with `setExact` to respect battery-saving measures.
+When a notification is snoozed, the app should use `AlarmManager`, with `setExact` to respect battery-saving measures.

 Technical Design Decisions